 Here’s the short list of why I really love libraries!
 Libraries are a place to borrow books on almost every conceivable subject and digital media of any kind–including, but not limited to–CD’s, DVD’s and instructional media on a wide variety of subjects and areas of learning without paying rental fees.
 I’ve taken advantage of their language instructions DVD at no cost whatsoever.

 I can do most of those things via the ‘net, but there are almost always costs and fees involved.
 Not at your local library.

-If you have a library card and create an ID and log-on, you can do on-line language learning and other stuff on-line through the library’s master user acct and, again, pay no fees at all for educational and self improvement courses that others do on-line w/o paying the usual subscription fees.
+If you have a library card and create an ID and log-on, you can do on-line language learning and other stuff on-line through the library’s master user account and, again, pay no fees at all for educational and self improvement courses that others do on-line without paying the usual subscription fees.
 I’ve done a couple of those.

 Libraries provide free, high speed internet access and PC services for folks who use the internet but cannot afford a computer.
 They do computer class on subjects ranging from beginning PC and word processing use, to power point and microsoft word.